 6. Supervision must include at least one hour if direct supervisor contact in each week for which experience is credited in each work setting.
 Note that the BBS has proposed legislation which would exclude professional enrichment activities (workshops, training sessions, etc.) from this requirement, but that law would not likely take effect until January 2014.

 7. A PCCI must be a employee or volunteer and not an independent contractor.
 PCCI's cannot accept any remuneration from clients and shall only be paid by their employers.
 Interns can have no proprietary interest in the employer's business.

 8. The 3,000 supervised hours shall be achieved in no less than two years and no more than six years.

 9. The LPCC supervision requirements include 150 hours of clinical experience in a hospital or community mental health setting.

-10. Counselors who would like to practice marriage and family therapy and/or supervise Marriage and Family Therapist Interns (MFTIs) should include 500 hours of supervised practice with couples, families and children in their internship.
+10. Counselors who would like to assess and treat couples and families or supervise Marriage and Family Therapist Interns (MFTIs) should include 500 hours of supervised practice with couples, families and children in their internship.
 In addition, LPCCs must have six units of marriage and family therapy theory and practice.
 See 4999.20

 LPCC Scope of Practice in the LPCC Law.
 These hours must be under the supervision of a LMFT or a LPCC, who has met these extra requirements.
 See BBS Regulation 1820.5, page 156 http://www.bbs.ca.gov/pdf/publications/lawsregs.pdf